miaotsi/Accelerated-C-/README.md

 When we call read_hw, both of its arguments must be left-values because both of its arguments are very quantitative references. read_hw (cin, emptyvec()); //Error: emptyvec () is not a lat The compiler will prompt an error because the unnamed vector we created when we called emptyvec() will disappear as soon as the read_hw returns.
 If we call like this, the result is that we save the input in an object that we cannot access.

+**L5

+try statement:
+It tries to execute a statement that follows the try keyword.
+If an domain_error exception occurs anywhere in these statements, it stops executing those statements and then goes on to execute a series of other statements that are surrounded by.
+These statements are part of the catch clause, which starts with the keyword catch, which indicates the type of exception that is caught.
+If the statement between try and catch ends normally without throwing an exception, the program skips all the catch clauses and proceeds to the next statement, return 0;
+Whenever we write a try statement, we have to seriously consider the moment of side effects and side effects.
+We must assume that anything between try and catch can cause an anomaly.
+After an exception occurs, all operations that should have been performed are skipped.
+An operation that would have been performed after an exception in time is not necessary in the body of the program after where the exception occurred.
+This example doesn't work
+try{
+	streamsize prec = cout.precision ();
+	cout << "Your final grade is" << setprecision (3) << grade (midterm, final, homework) << setprecision(prec);
+}
+The problem with this rewritten code is that although the system environment needs to execute the operator from left to right, it does not need to calculate the number of operations in any particular order.
+It may have output your final grade is and call the grade function as soon as it is.
+If the grade throws an exception, the output may contain the phrase above.
+In addition, the first call to setprecision sets the accuracy of the output stream to 3, and the second call may not have the opportunity to reset the original value at all.
+In addition, the system may call the grade statement before writing any output.
+So we're going to split the output block statement into two parts: the first statement ensures that the program calls the grade before any output is produced.
+We have a rule of thumb———— that is, we want to make sure that the number of side effects in a statement does not exceed one.
+Throwing an exception is a side effect, so no other side effects should occur in a statement that might throw an exception, especially one that contains input and output.